huweiATgithub/chatgpt-apiserver/README.md

 ## API
 Request and response are the same as that in [go-openai](https://github.com/sashabaranov/go-openai), see [doc](https://pkg.go.dev/github.com/sashabaranov/go-openai).

 ### Stream
 For stream responses, similar to OpenAI's official [API](https://platform.openai.com/docs/api-reference/chat/create#chat/create-stream), the server will send data-only server-sent events.
 Data is a JSON object defined as [ChatCompletionStreamResponse](https://pkg.go.dev/github.com/sashabaranov/go-openai#ChatCompletionStreamResponse).

+### Errors
+- The server will return `http.StatusBadRequest` if the request is invalid.
+- The server will return `http.InternalServerError` if the request is valid but the handler fails to handle it.
+    The OpenAI side errors are mapped to `http.InternalServerError` (with the error message?)
+(I did not get the error message...)

 ## Configurations
 The server can be configured through command line flags with config file.